leypascua/northwind-sqlite/README.md

 # Northwind Sqlite

-This code was written 100% by Stackblitz's [bolt.new](https://bolt.new).
+100% of this code was written Stackblitz's [bolt.new](https://bolt.new) from leypascua's prompts.

 Stack: Svelte, Typescript, Vite, sql.js.